bids-standard/bids-starter-kit/src/folders_and_files/files.md

 ## Modalities

 <!--
-Next we'll populate the first subject's folder with datatype folders.
+Next, we'll populate the first subject's folder with datatype folders.
 We'll have one per data modality.
 We'll include a number of different modalities to describe their associated metadata below, though most likely you won't have all of these for a single subject (if you do, please make sure to open-source your